 Women Lead Nordics

 Women Lead Nordics was launched in February 2020 and following the COVID-19 pandemic outbreak, participants showed great agility and willingness to move mentoring sessions, presentations, and networking events online.
-HCL’s global program has achieved three successful chapters in Australia before launching the first chapter in the Nordics.
+HCLTech’s global program has achieved three successful chapters in Australia before launching the first chapter in the Nordics.
 Participants from several leading enterprises, including Fortune 500 companies, were helped to develop a ‘Circle of Influence’, emerging with a powerful and influential business network for aspiring women leaders to call upon once they graduate.
 This provided them with guidance and advice to help them shape their aspirations and strategies and support their career development and upward progression.

 In addition to learning from the experiences of the CXO-level industry leaders, the initiative instilled further commitment and necessary behaviors among the mentees required to successfully navigate towards senior positions of leadership.
 The first chapter ended in November 2020 with a virtual graduation ceremony and a keynote address by the Guest of Honour, Caroline Rusten, Director, Nordics Liaison Office.
 UN Women.